 Negative experiences tend to influence our daily thoughts and actions long after their event.
-Life is supposed to be a wonderful collection of always new experiences but too often we focus on the negative experiences of our past and so live our life in their presence and create our future in their shadow.
+Life is supposed to be a wonderful collection of always new experiences but too often we focus on the negative experiences of our past and so live our lives in their presence and create our future in their shadow.
 Each of your experiences has taken place only once but you may have re-lived them a thousand times in your mind, thereby giving them a thousand times more power than they are due; a thousand more places in your life than they are due; and a thousand more strings to pull you with than they are due.
 Ultimately, negative experiences can be transformed into positive lessons and so can become the ticket to your success rather than the excess baggage that prevents it.

 You cannot experience any reality other than the one you perceive based on your core beliefs.
-In this way you create something of a cycle where your experiences validate your beliefs and your beliefs in turn validate your experiences, with the cycle being virtuous or vicious depending on the nature of your core beliefs.
+In this way, you create something of a cycle where your experiences validate your beliefs and your beliefs, in turn, validate your experiences, with the cycle being virtuous or vicious depending on the nature of your core beliefs.
 All this takes place at the level of your subconscious mind without the participation or agreement of your reasoning conscious mind.

 This is why most people tend to repeat their positive and negative experiences whether it is in their relationships, their health, their finances or in any other area.
 Ask yourself how many times you have drawn the same negative experiences to yourself over and over again.
 The people or the setting may change but the fundamental experience, or how you felt as a result of it, is the same.
-This is not coincidence or the luck of the draw.
+This is not a coincidence or the luck of the draw.
 You are always the only common denominator and your inner world the only cause.